 Requires No Additional Equipment

-The ImmunoPass™ SARS-Cov-2 Neutralizing Antibody (NAb) Rapid Test measures functional neutralizing antibodies (NAbs) within 10 minutes, unlike traditional test which require days.
+The ImmunoPass™ COVID-19 Neutralizing Antibody Rapid Test detects functional, virus-neutralizing antibodies (NAbs) within 10 minutes, unlike traditional neutralization tests which take days.
 The ImmunoPass™ test kit does not utilize live biological materials and does not require the strict biosafety protocol associated with live virus samples.

 The ImmunoPass™ Neutralizing Antibody (NAb) test demonstrates the ability of antibodies to BLOCK the binding of the RBD on spike protein to ACE2, the cellular receptor.
 RBD is the principle neutralizing determinant for SARS-CoV-2.